When Willpower Doesn’t Work, Try A Habit Change Approach To Stop Drinking

 I am so glad you’re here.
 Now let’s get started.

 Hi there.
-Welcome to Episode Two in a three-part series about how to break your habit of drinking based on the research into what works and changing behavior for long term success, and how to do it without relying on willpower.
+Welcome to how to break your habit of drinking based on the research into what works and changing behavior for long term success, and how to do it without relying on willpower.

 In this episode, I’m going to take you through how to break your habit of drinking in 4 simple steps.
 And we’re going to talk about what’s been tripping you up in the past, and about the way the habits cycle of queues, cravings, responses and rewards have been influencing your habit of drinking, plus practical, effective and specific ways that you can change your ingrained habits and set yourself up for success and not for sabotage.
 If you’ve been trying to stop drinking, or honestly changing any other behavior that isn’t helping you live your best life for a while now.
 And despite your best efforts, and you keep going back to the old habits that are dragging you down, you are living a life where you are constantly letting yourself down, and it sucks.
 It’s a really shitty way to live.
 But here’s the thing, it’s not your fault, you’ve just been going about making a behavior change, making a behavior change that’s actually sustainable in all the wrong ways.